khernand/blog/content/blog/terminal-app-ssh/index.md

 In this demo, I open up a connection to a server I have defined to use the `Ocean` theme.
 I then open a new tab which starts with my default `Basic` theme but changes when I SSH into a server defined to use the `Other` theme.
-I then exit the SSH connections and we can see the tab switching back to my default theme.
+I then exit the SSH connections, and we can see each tab switching back to the default `Basic` theme.

 ![AppleScript Demo](./final-demo.gif)